 Q7.
 What transport is available to help my child get to and from college?

 The college utilises existing Arriva service buses, has contracted bus routes through Thorne and even has three 16-seater shuttle minibuses to help support students who live some distance from any local transport routes.
-For more information on transport services to and from college, please contact Student Services Tel 01757 211040.
+For more information on transport services to and from college, please visit our Transport webpage.

 Q8.
 How will I keep up to date with my child’s progress at college?

 The colleges electronic tracking system (eTracker) is accessible both for parents and students via the college Moodle site.
 The software provides information about your child’s progress, their punctuality and attendance record, as well as their progress against set targets.
 We also use this information to send progress reports and for discussion at Parents’ Evenings.

 Q9.
 How do you monitor the quality of teaching?

 We have regular lesson observation visits arranged throughout the college year to monitor individual tutor’s performance.
 Every tutor is also observed by a dedicated cross-college team during the year and graded.
 At the end of each year, students' results are scrutinised by subject to identify any areas that need to be further improved.
 Selby College currently holds Ofsted Good status in all seven areas.

 Q10.
 What are the entry requirements for Selby College?

 Each course has its own entry requirements.
 We offer a variety of qualifications at different levels, so we have something to suit all abilities.

 Q11.
 What happens if my son/daughter doesn’t achieve the grades required for the course they have applied for?